stackstate-lab/stackstate-etl/docs/concepts/expressions.md

 Python expressions are evaluated using a minimal [Python AST Evaluator](https://newville.github.io/asteval/index.html), while Json Path is evaluated using [jsonpath-ng](https://github.com/h2non/jsonpath-ng#jsonpath-syntax).

+To practice JsonPath and Python expressions used in transformation, try the [Online Evluator](https://json-path-pydash-evaluator.herokuapp.com/)

 # Evaluation Context

 StackState ETL makes available handy open-source libraies to help you with your transformations when using